Ndoni-Nkosi/YouTube_API/README.md

 <img width="916" height="552" alt="image" src="https://github.com/user-attachments/assets/c08527d4-dd09-418e-8cf5-d8f098e32da6" />

+**Top videos**:
+- The most viewed videos are from BBN Season 6 with the highest view count of 532 347 - use % representation.
+- When BB seasons are over the most viewed videos in the 'Other' category is 'who is Big Brother?' at 212 164 followed by _Acrimony_ movie review at 133 854 views
+- After BB seasons Glory does commentaries on the after BB life of housemates, movie reviews and trending reality shows such as _The real housewives of Lagos_.

 **Best performing videos**: The graph on the bottom left shows the top 5 videos in the entire channel.
 It looks like the videos with most views were from the reveiews of BBN Season 6, with the top video having over half a million views.
 This also aligns with the top right graph where we see most viewCounts in the year 2021.
 It is also evident in the graph that the best performing videos are related to the title of the video.
 There is a positive relationship with the name of the video and how many subscribers will click on the video.
 Action words such as fight, caught, smash, etc result in more traffic on the channel.
 Viewers love a bit of drama and seduction in the BB house.